top of page

 What Things Should You Know Before Using Someone Else’s Research

-In the video Should You Trust an Online Family Tree?, I've emphasized using caution with these digital genealogy resources.
+In the video Should You Trust an Online Family Tree?
+I emphasize caution when using these digital genealogy resources.

 In many cases, the trees are neither entirely false nor entirely accurate.
 When exploring an online tree, evaluate every fact, source, and relationship as clues until you validate them.
 Ask yourself the following questions: